 “I want human rights and civil liberty to prevail in our dying,” Val wrote in November 2015, describing the core reason she keeps doing this work.
 “I want my state to acknowledge the incredible intimacy and the very personal nature of dying as the final event of living a self-actualized, individual human life.”

-UPDATE: Maine’s 2019 bill, LD 1313 sponsored by Representative Patricia Hymanson (a former co-sponsor on the previous two bills), passed into law on June 12, 2019 with the signature of Governor Janet Mills. the law went into effect of September 19, 2019 after opposition failed to gather enough signatures for a ballot veto attempt.
+UPDATE: Maine’s 2019 bill, LD 1313 sponsored by Representative Patricia Hymanson (a co-sponsor on the previous two bills), passed into law on June 12, 2019 with the signature of Governor Janet Mills.
+The law went into effect of September 19, 2019 after opposition failed to gather enough signatures for a ballot veto attempt.